-- Follow the battery manufacturer's instructions for storage and charging. - Remove the battery from the boat and check water level.
-Charge if necessary. - Store the battery in a cool, dry place. - Periodically check the water level and charge the battery during storage.
+- Follow the battery manufacturer's instructions for storage and charging. - Remove the battery from the boat and check the charge.
+Charge if necessary. - Store the battery in a cool, dry place. - Periodically check the battery voltage during storage.
+Charge if necessary.